-In this, the control of the mind serves only to enslave the soul while in the body, while spirituality is only verbal and ritual.
+In them, the control of the mind serves only to enslave the soul while it is still in the body, while spirituality is only verbal and ritual.
 In essence, wherever ritualism, fanaticism and exclusivity prevail, the mentality is usually suppressed.

 Ethical religions, Judaism, Islam and partly Christian fundamentalism, are primarily devoted to the culture of behavior and awareness of the body.
 It is the lowest form of religiosity and belongs to the basic education of the people in this world.

-They contain in detail, everything that a man has to do every day and all his life, from dressing and eating to his way of thinking when it comes to all the general questions as well as the world, life and cosmos.
+They contain in detail, everything that a man has to do every day of his life, from getting dressed and eating to his way of thinking when it comes to all the general questions as well as the world, life and cosmos.

 Without this, immature people are lost and distracted.
-That is why these religions are strict in their beliefs, for their unbelievers and apostates are followed by a death penalty or expulsion from society.
+That is why these religions are strict in their beliefs, for their unbelievers and apostates are punished by a death penalty or expulsion from society.

 Therefore, it can be said that they have lifelong slaves with programmed minds, and not believers.
 They had to be strict because they were intended for completely unconscious and immature nations.

-These religions therefore had their great justification in earlier times and have it partly today as well, but with time and the merging of the collective consciousness, culture and education, they are becoming increasingly less necessary and even a factor in limiting the development of the civilization.
+These religions therefore had their great justification in earlier times and have it partly today as well, but over time and the merging of the collective consciousness, culture and education, they are becoming increasingly less necessary and even a factor of limiting the development of civilization.

-Hence, there is a conflict of the civilizations based on the conflict of these religions that restrain life and drag it backwards with modern civilization that strives for the greater freedom and awareness of the people.
+Hence, there is conflict between civilizations based on the conflict of these religions that restrain life and drag it backwards with modern civilization that strives for the greater freedom and awareness of people.

 Other religions are mostly animistic, which means they either don’t have a soul for the content or are degrading it to the animal nature.

-About the nature of the soul itself – it is the individual expression of the divine consciousness that enables and creates everything – and what is the position of the soul in this world, it can all be seen in more detail in my book Soul Guide On Planet Earth.
+About the nature of the soul itself – it is an individual expression of the divine consciousness that enables and creates everything – and what the position of the soul in this world is, it can all be seen in more detail in my book Soul Guide On Planet Earth.